myparcelnl/sdk/README.md

 Please note:
 - The list for a given postalcode may be empty when there are no drop off points available in the vicinity.
-- The user may have indicated a default drop off point in the backoffice, check `default_drop_off_point` field for each drop off point in the array.

 Create a DropOffPoint using the relevant fields returned for the selected drop off point.
-Then set it on the consignment, which should be an otherwise valid RedJePakketje consignment.
 ```php
 $dropOffPoint = (new DropOffPoint())
     ->setBoxNumber()                            // unused for dutch addresses